deniza/somun-server/README.md

 SOMUN is a modular, open-source server software system written in Java, designed for developing and deploying online games.
 It provides core functionalities like network communication, user management, matchmaking, data storage, and gameplay mechanics.
 SOMUN aims to offer developers a flexible and efficient platform to build their online games without reinventing the wheel.

+> Somun means "nut of a bolt" in Turkish, and it is a metaphor for the core of a game server that holds everything together.

 ## Features

 * **Modular design:** SOMUN consists of independent modules that can be easily integrated or extended to meet specific needs.